 Where: Centennial Park, Petawawa

-This year’s event marks the 10th edition of what is now one of Canada’s largest whitewater races.
+This exciting event is one of Canada’s largest whitewater races.
 Enter a team into the rafting races (no experience is necessary and both equipment and a skilled guide is provided), or go it alone as a kayaker, or canoeist to challenge yourself and compete for best times against not only other contestants, but some of Canada’s top paddlers.
 If whitewater is not your thing, try packing a picnic and claiming a spot overlooking the water and excitement, or practice your balance during an on-water SUP demonstration.

 Get your legs pumping and tires spinning during this mountain bike race organized by the Beachburg Offroad Cycle Association.
-Ease back into the biking season with the 28 km loop or challenge yourself with the 60 km route, before heading to the fairgrounds to indulge in delicious food and the famous BORCA bake sale and contest.
+Ease back into the biking season with the 28 km loop or challenge yourself with the 60 km route, before heading to the fairgrounds to indulge in delicious food and refreshments during the ‘Apres-Ride’ BBQ.

 Where: 9th Line, Beckwith Township

-Dip your paddle, push forward, and breathe in the fresh spring air as you spend the morning exploring 6.5 km of the Jock River on your way downstream to Ashton Brew Pub.
-Spend the afternoon getting an ab workout by laughing during the 12:00 p.m.
-Children’s Puppet Show and at face painting masterpieces.
+Dip your paddle, push forward, and breathe in the fresh spring air as you spend the morning exploring 6.5 km of the Jock River on your way downstream to Ashton Brew Pub where you can refuel with lunch as you get to know other paddlers.

 Where: Bonnie View Inn, Haliburton